zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/async/why-ef-async-methods-are-slow.md

-# Entity Framework - Why EF Async Methods are Slow
+# Why EF Async Methods are Slow

 ## Why EF async methods are slower than non-async?